mvolkmann/blog/src/python/python-compared-to-js.md

 Python searches for modules in this order

 - built-in modules
-- directory relative to importing file
+- directory relative to importing file (using dotted module names)
 - directories listed in the `PYTHONPATH` environment variable
 - installation-specific directories

 To see the directories that will be searched,
-`import sys` and `print(sys.path)`.
+`import sys` and execute `print(sys.path)`.

-In Python, packages are used to enable importing modules from subdirectories.
+In Python, "packages" are used to enable importing modules from subdirectories.
-These are subdirectories whose names are the package name and contain a `__init__.py` file.
+These are subdirectories whose names are a package name and contain a `__init__.py` file.
 These files can be empty or contain initialization code for the package.
 Add `.py` files in the package directories that define modules.
-Then in `.py` files in ancestor directories, use `from package-name import module-name`.
+Then in `.py` files that wish to use a module in a package (located in ancestor directories), use `from package-name import module-name`.
-To import specific things from modules in subdirectories, use `from package-name.module-name import name1, name2` The directory structure can be as deep as you like with each subdirectory containing a `__init__.py` file.
+To import specific things from package modules, use `from package-name.module-name import name1, name2` The directory structure can be as deep as you like with each subdirectory containing a `__init__.py` file.